 c.
 To provide education for the membership in Information Technology.

 As a member, you have the opportunity to drive forward IT, automated system solutions and standards by sharing experience and knowledge.
 We discuss the various strategies, IT-related developments and potential new techniques.
-This WP has various subgroups or taskforces: Interface, RFID and Traceability & Validation.
+This WP has four taskforces: Interface, Radio Frequency Identification, Traceability and Validation.

 There are currently about 35 active members and 10 active observers in the WPIT.
 The participation reflects a balanced representation of transfusion medicine/cellular therapy facilities and industry from many countries around the world.

 - Lynne Briggs, RFID Task Force Chair

 - Linda Lodge, Interface Task Force Chair

 The WPIT accomplishes its goals through task forces.
 Currently there are four task forces: